w3f/research/docs/polkadot/networking/1-overview.md

 ## Message keys and sizes

-The following message types are expected to be arbitrary in size and not suitable to be sent directly in a single transmission:
+The following message types are expected to be arbitrarily-large in size and not suitable to be sent directly in a single transmission:

-- P-block?
+- P-block? (~1 MB)
-- P-block-PoV
+- P-block-PoV (~10 MB)
-- R-block
+- R-block (~1 MB)

+All other message types are expected to be fairly small (<10 KB) and are suitable to be sent in a single transmission (even if the physical network performs fragmentation).

 It may be beneficial to break these messages types up into chunks, or at the very least they must be sent down a different stream so that they do not block